Tired of spending too much money? I’m going to show you how to spend less money this year than you did last year. Buckle up.

 I'd share these:

 - Decrease the Number of Times You're in a Store: Grocery shopping every other week instead of weekly will decrease your food bill (without having to use coupons).
 In fact, decreasing the number of times you enter a store, in general, will guarantee you spend less this year than last year.
+Not to mention, make you fall for less sneaky supermarket tricks.

 - Audit One habit at a Time: Trying to change all of your habits at once is a recipe for misery.
 Instead, just take one habit at a time and figure out how to get what you WANT, while spending less on it.